 A Better Option than Boys Ranches that May be Closer to Bronx, NY

-In our program, boys remain physically and mentally active and challenged throughout their stay.
+In the boys ranch, our residents remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ stay.
 Whitewater rafting, hiking, camping, and other adventures demonstrate that life can be at the same time adventuresome and constructive.

 Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or recreation.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.

-Our on-campus school operates year-round to give boys the opportunity to catch up on missed credits.
+Our on-campus school on the boys ranch operates year-round to give boys the opportunity to catch up on missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual boys.
 Boys from Bronx, New York quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy gives a once “at-risk” teenage boy a second chance at a bright future.

 To hear more of what parents and students are saying, and to find out more about how our boys ranch can offer restoration in your family in Bronx, New York, we invite you to explore our website, then complete our inquiry form or call us today.

 |More about boys ranches in Bronx, New York (Bronx, NY):